 Deciding how to take your pension benefits is one of the most important financial decisions you will have to make.
 Below is a snapshot of information about the alternative options to a conventional lifetime annuity.

 If you are at all uncertain about your options, we suggest you seek financial advice.
-Please don't hesitate to contact our annuity team on 0117 980 9940.
+Please don't hesitate to contact our retirement team on 0117 980 9940.

 Drawdown allows you to draw a regular or ad-hoc variable income directly from your pension whenever you wish whilst the funds remain invested.

 Drawdown is a riskier option than an annuity because your fund value can fall as well as rise depending on investment performance and the withdrawals you make.
 You don't know how long you will live, and ultimately poor investment performance and excessive withdrawals could mean you could run out of money.
-You keep full control and choose and manage where your funds are invested.
+You control, choose and must manage where your funds are invested.

 You can combine the security of an annuity with the flexibility of drawdown, if you can accept that the variable income is not guaranteed.
 Our Retirement Planner enables you to blend the options of an annuity and drawdown.

 Most pensions are now relatively flexible and will allow you to draw an income from age 55 onwards (rising to 57 in 2028).
 If you don’t need the secure income yet, then you may want to consider deferring your annuity.

 There are some things to watch out for: check there are no penalties for changing your retirement date (particularly if you are invested in a with-profits fund); or if you might lose other guarantees.
 It's also worth reviewing where your pension is invested to ensure it meets your investment objectives.
 Remember that annuity rates change regularly and can rise and fall in future.Try our annuity delay calculator

 Rather than converting your entire pension fund into an annuity or drawdown all in one go, phased retirement allows you to set up a series of annuities or drawdown arrangements by gradually drawing on your fund over a period of time.